 Your proof of insurance documentation is that little card given to you by your insurance carrier that shows you indeed have insurance on your vehicle.
-It is sometimes referred to as an insurance identification card or a binder.
+It is sometimes referred to as an auto insurance card, a vehicle insurance card, or a binder.
 If you never file an insurance claim, the piece of paper is all you get for your money, other than peace of mind.
 It is a big "if" though; most people do not go a lifetime without ever filing a claim.
-The proof of insurance will contain the following information:
+Your auto insurance card will contain the following information:

 - Vehicle year and make—car insurance covers the car, not the driver.

 - Insurance company name

-Proof of insurance is issued for every insured, drivable vehicle with liability insurance coverage.
-Vehicles in storage or towed do not generally get issued proofs of insurance.
+Vehicle insurance cards is issued for every insured, drivable vehicle with liability insurance coverage.
+Vehicles in storage or towed do not generally get issued insurance cards.

 Where You Can Obtain an Auto Insurance Card

-Proof of insurance is typically mailed to you in the same package as your insurance declaration page and other policy information.
-Proof can also be obtained by going to your insurance agency, logging onto your insurance carrier's website, or by calling customer service.
+Your car insurance card is typically mailed to you in the same package as your insurance declaration page and other policy information.
+You can also obtain a car insurance card by going to your insurance agency, logging onto your insurance carrier's website, or calling customer service.

 When You Receive Your Auto Insurance Card

-You should receive proof of insurance when you purchase a new policy.
-Plus with every renewal, you should receive a proof of insurance either in the mail or by email.
-Proofs are typically sent out forty-five to thirty days in advance of your renewal.
+You should receive your car insurance card when you purchase a new policy, and with every renewal, you should receive a new insurance card either in the mail or by email.
+Insurance cards are typically sent out 30 to 45 days in advance of your renewal.

-There Are No Substitutes for Proof of Insurance
+There Are No Substitutes for Auto Insurance Cards

 If you are caught without proof of insurance, the first thing you'll try to do is show some other form of proof.
 A declarations page, maybe a payment receipt, but none of those will work.
-Nothing can replace your proof of insurance.
-It is required by law to carry proof of insurance in the vehicle you are driving.
+Nothing can replace your car insurance card.
+It is required by law to carry a car insurance card in the vehicle you are driving.
 More than likely, substitutes will not be allowed when proof of insurance is required.